aptos-foundation/AIPs/aips/aip-x-safe-auth-key-mapping.md

 The onchain key rotation address mapping has functional issues which inhibit safe mapping of authentication key to originating address for standard accounts.
-I propose resolving these issues with the reference implementation.
+This proposal resolves these issues by adding assorted checks and extra function logic.

 # Proposed solution